Introduction to Federal Voting Rights Laws

 Many voting rights activists in the 1950s and 1960s faced violence and mistreatment.
 One of the most notable incidents was the one that happened on March 7, 1965.
 During the Selma to Montgomery march, peaceful protesters faced brutal attacks from Alabama state troopers.
 The incident was broadcast on national television.

 Because of the shocking events, President Johnson pushed for a more comprehensive voting rights law.
 During his historic speech on March 15, 1965, before the House of Representatives and the Senate, the president talked about how election officers deny African Americans their right to vote.

 For instance, election officials gave African Americans attempting to exercise their right to vote misleading voting details, unfair literacy tests, or incorrectly informed them about their voter registrations.

 The act included a prohibition against racial and language discrimination in voting practices and policies and banned literacy tests outright.

 Section 5 of the Voting Rights Acts of 1965

 Section 5 is a special provision requiring states with histories of discriminatory practices to get advance federal approval before changing their voting rights laws.
 The section is to ensure that these laws' changes do not have a discriminating effect or purpose, or it would go against the guarantees of the Voting Rights Acts of 1965.
 This advance federal approval is sought from the U.S. District Court for the District of Columbia or the Attorney General.

 Section 203 of the Voting Rights Act

-Congress required bilingual voting materials and minority language ballots in certain jurisdictions since 1975.
-The designated jurisdictions are those with more than 10,000 voting-age minority citizens who do not know English well.
-Section 203 focuses on the languages of minority citizens that have suffered a history of exclusion from the political process, including the following:
+Congress has required bilingual voting materials and ballots for language minority groups in certain jurisdictions since 1975.
+The designated jurisdictions are those with over 10,000 or over 5% of the total voting age who do not understand English well.
+Section 203 focuses on the languages of minority citizens who have suffered a history of exclusion from the political process, including the following: